Evaluators

 info(at)naturetracking.com

-Casey McFarland is a Senior Tracker and CyberTracker Evaluator working internationally to train and certify biologists, research teams, eco-tourism guides and the general public.
-Casey runs Track & Sign and Trailing Evaluations, as well as a variety of backcountry expeditions and courses on birding, tracking and wildlife ecology.
-In 11 years as an Evaluator, Casey has run over 130 Evaluations and given trainings in 8 countries and 14 US states and as an External Evaluator he oversees Track & Sign Specialist Evaluations.
-He was integral to the establishment CyberTracker Europe, and currently sits as President of CyberTracker North America.
+Casey McFarland is the Executive Director of Tracker Certification North America, President of the CyberTracker North America Steering Committee, and was integral to the establishment CyberTracker Europe.
+He is a Senior Tracker and CyberTracker Evaluator working internationally to train and certify biologists, research teams, eco-tourism guides and the general public.
+In 15 years as an Evaluator, Casey has run over 170 Evaluations and given trainings in 8 countries, and as an External Evaluator he oversees Track & Sign Specialist Evaluations.

 david@davidmoskowitz.net